kristianmandrup/generator-polymer-init-2-x-app/generators/app/templates/README.md

 <%= description %>

+*NOTE: This template depends on [Polymer 2.0-preview](https://github.com/polymer/polymer/tree/2.0-preview), which is not yet fully supported on all browsers.
+The newest version of Chrome is recommended.*

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.